 In September 2013, our U17 girls national team played in the U17 Airtel Rising Stars African Championship, another strong youth structure in Nigeria and Uganda emerged 4th out of 12 other African countries.
 Our very own lady head coach, Hadijah Namuyanja Mourinho won the best female coach accolade as well as Namutosi Agnes and Lilian Akello were selected among the All-Stars team to represent Uganda at the Arsenal Camp in Rwanda.
 Thanks to FUFA and Airtel for the sponsorship.
 It is an annual event that starts at the district level, then to the regional level and nationals where a U17 national team is selected for the African championship.
 This year’s (2014)championship that was scheduled to take place in Gabon, was postponed due to Ebola outbreak in West Africa.

 Again under the current leadership, grassroots and youth football have been much considered in the Federation technical strategic plan.
 FUFA applied to FIFA for a grassroots football for both girls and boys.
 This already is in plan and FIFA, FUFA, Ministries; Local Government and Education & Sports will on 15th sign a memorandum of understanding to officially launch girls and boys football in all primary schools in Uganda for ages 8 to 13.
 And on 20th September 2014, the launch and football festival for the Kampala region will take place at Old Kampala SS grounds.

 Three ladies have undergone high-level football administration training and the entire women football fraternity has benefited.
 They are Mrs. Florence B. Nkalubo (former FUFA Executive member in charge of women football), Ms. Kaliga Mariam and Ms. Nambi Loida.

 We also have FUFA Women Standing Committee in place which implements the women football work-plan annually.
 It is headed by Ms. Mariam Kaliga an Executive member of FUFA in charge of women football.

 There is a full-time employee, Ms. Hadijah Namuyanja who coordinates women’s football affairs nationwide at the FUFA headquarters.

-FUFA also operates and channels its activities through its structures namely; Uganda Women Football Association headed by Ms. Efrance Nanjego from Eastern region, regions district football associations, where women representation is a must!
+FUFA also operates and channels its activities through structures namely; Uganda Women Football Association headed by Margaret Kubingi Kebba, Regional and District Football Associations, where women representation is a must!